How To Eat Like Locals When You Travel

 Eat Fast Food

-One post titled ‘Want to Eat Like a Local?
+One blog post titled ‘Want to Eat Like a Local?
 Why KFC Might Be Your Best Bet’ suggests you head to KFC, McDonalds or Burger King to mingle with locals.
 Seriously?

-As far as developing countries go, that’s fine if you only want to eat with middle to high income locals who are giving the kids a treat, or giving mum a break from the kitchen, or are teenagers.
+As far as developing countries such as Cambodia go, that’s fine if you only want to eat with middle to high income locals who are giving the kids a treat, or giving mum a break from the kitchen, or are teenagers.
 Because in Asia, the majority of people can’t afford to eat at foreign junk food joints.